 “This is a fabulous day for the University of Georgia,” College of Education Dean Denise Spangler said in an interview after Wednesday’s vote.

-UGA will officially unveil the college’s new name on Feb.
-1, 2020 to coincide with the start of Black History Month, Spangler said.
+UGA will officially unveil the college’s new name in Feburary 2020 to coincide with Black History Month, Spangler said.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.